turingschool/curriculum/source/projects/merchant.markdown

 <% end %>
 ```

-Inside those lines put whatever HTML and data you want rendered for
+Inside those lines put the HTML and data you want rendered for
 `each` item in the `@order`.
 Follow the headings that already exist.
-You’ll need to create a new `TR` that contains…
+You’ll need to create a new `TR` that contains...

 -   A blank TD
 -   The `item.product.title` in a TD